THE SAGA OF MASALA MAMA

 Her journey of culinary experimentation continued in the kitchens of her friends’ homes, where she would spend hours talking to their mothers and cooks, learning their recipes and India’s many regional culinary traditions.
 Along the way she developed a career as a ceramic artist, and as she traveled across India to study ceramics and show her work she began systematically exploring these cuisines, befriending cooks and scouring obscure cookbooks for gems.

-She moved to New York to study art, but soon realized that what she really wanted was to make food her art.
+She moved to New York to study art, but soon realized that what she really wanted was to make food her art form.
 One evening at a dinner party the host complained about how long it took her to prepare Indian food.
-“If only it wasn’t so hard to find the spices, and then roast and grind them and get exactly the right balance, I would make it more often,” she said.
+“If only it wasn’t so much work to make the sauce and get exactly the right balance of flavors, I would make it more often,” she said.

 That night young Masala Mama went home with a gleam in her eye and a dream in her head.